kevlu8/Reddit-to-Google-Drive/README.md

 If you want it in your `My Drive`, put `root` here.

+Now, go to the [Google Developer Console](https://console.developers.google.com/) and create a new project.

 Run `start.bat` which will open a blank command prompt window inside of the H:\ directory.
 Then, type `get.py` and wait for it to finish downloading and uploading.